 IDesigned to inspire, educate and guide actions, the QUTeX Speakers’ Circle provides much needed advisory capacity suited to a board meeting, a strategic leadership gathering or regular meetings such as executive lunches.

 In a fast-moving world with rapid technological progression, new business models and demographic and regulatory challenges, ‘environmental sensing’ has become a key challenge.
 However, the busyness of conducting business often prevents leaders from comprehensively sensing, identifying and assessing emerging opportunities and challenges.
 This can lead to unconscious incompetence – we don’t know what we don’t know – and create a significant roadblock to progression.

-The QUTeX Speakers’ Circle addresses this gap, by providing access to a select set of international thought leaders covering a plethora of contemporary disciplines and themes.
+The QUTeX Speakers’ Circle provides access to a select set of international thought leaders covering a plethora of contemporary disciplines and themes.
 Each speaker is a globally recognised researcher committed to QUT’s real-world ambition and producing highly applicable and relevant work.

 Keynote: Innovation-Driven Entrepreneurship, Ecosystems, Time and Patience

 - Business Solutions

 Innovation takes time.
 Entrepreneurship that is driven by innovation doesn’t happen overnight, despite some media reports of entrepreneurs as being ‘overnight successes’.
 An ecosystem of innovation-driven entrepreneurs needs more than just entrepreneurs.